emilfighter/dev-configuration/README.md

-# dev-configuration
+## How to launch repo

+1).
+Clone repository
+2).
+Run command **npm install** in command prompt inside project folder.
+If you don't have npm and gulpe installed - go to my below instruction
+3).
+Run command **gulp** in command prompt inside project folder.
+4).
+Open browser with URL **localhost:8080**
+5).
+Well done dude !

+## General information how to start working with gulp streaming build system
-Configuration of DEV environment based on GULP build system
+Configuration of development environment based on GULP build system

 1).
 Install node.js on your machine.